Skip to main content

 Clinical Assessment Instrument

-The Splayometer is the first clinical dynamometer purpose-built for measuring finger and hand extension and abduction force — delivering the objectivity, repeatability, and precision that rehabilitation demands.
+The Splayometer is the first commercial instrument purpose-built for measuring finger and hand extension and abduction force — delivering the objectivity and repeatability that diagnosis and rehabilitation requires.

 The Clinical Gap